Which Stratus Tap Is Right for You?

 What operating systems are supported?

-Windows 2000 through Windows 10 for all three products.
-Versa-Tap drivers support both 32-bit and 64-bit builds.
+Windows 2000 through Windows 11 (and later) for all three products.

 What's included with each tap?